Breaking Free from the Openreach Monopoly

 2. IP Addressing

-With BT, the WAN interface used dynamic IP addressing , and my Sophos XG210 handled updating the Dynamic DNS (DDNS) with Cloudflare.
-This functionality is conveniently built into Sophos Firewall OS (SFOS), ensuring that services dependent on DDNS (like remote access or hosting) worked seamlessly without manual intervention.
+With BT, the WAN interface used dynamic IP addressing, and my Sophos XG210 handled updating the Dynamic DNS (DDNS) with Cloudflare.
+This is built straight into Sophos Firewall OS (SFOS), so services dependent on DDNS (like remote access or hosting) kept working without manual intervention.

-CityFibre’s Setup CityFibre also uses dynamic IP addressing by default, so the same DDNS setup continued to work without any changes.
-This meant my existing Cloudflare DDNS configuration on the XG210 didn’t require modification during the transition, ensuring a smooth switchover without disrupting external services.
+CityFibre's Setup CityFibre also uses dynamic IP addressing by default, so the same DDNS setup continued to work without any changes.
+My existing Cloudflare DDNS configuration on the XG210 didn't need touching during the transition.

-What to Consider : If your setup relies heavily on a static IP (e.g., for hosting or certain VPN configurations), you’ll need to request this as an additional service from Vodafone, as they offer static IPs as an optional add-on.
-However, for most users leveraging DDNS, the dynamic setup works perfectly.
+What to Consider: If your setup relies heavily on a static IP (e.g., for hosting or certain VPN configurations), you'll need to request this as an additional service from Vodafone, as they offer static IPs as an optional add-on.
+For most users on DDNS, the dynamic setup works just fine.

 - Added a new WAN interface with the configuration outlined above